innolitics/hdat/README.md

 The metrics alone are insufficient to make a manual verification, thus the run method should also record the full dimensional output (and possibly intermediate output) that can help a human manually verify that the result is in fact correct.
 This additional information is called the "context".

-Thus, the run method of the suite must return two items
+Thus, the run method of the suite must return two items:

 1. Metrics - Reduced, low-dimensional numbers that can be used to automatically verify if the algorithm is still running as expected, but are sensitive enough to change if the algorithm has changed substantially
 2. Context - High dimensional output of the algorithm, as well as any other intermediate output that can be used by a human to verify a result.